mapclient-plugins/pointwiserigidregistrationstep/README.md

 - **Reg Type** : Select the registration method.
 - **Min Rel Err**: Termination criteria for iterative registration methods.
 - **Samples** : Number of points to uniformly sample from the source and target pointclouds to use in registration.
-- **Init.
-Trans.** : Initial translation in x, y, and z to apply to the source pointcloud before iterative registration.
-If 0, the initial translation will be the vector from the source centre of mass to the target centre of mass.
+- **Translations** : Translation in x, y, and z to apply to the source pointcloud.
+If all 0s, the initial translation will be the vector from the source centre of mass to the target centre of mass.
-- **Init.
-Rot.** : Initial Euler rotation angles about x, y, and z to apply to the source pointcloud before iterative registration.
+- **Rotations** : Euler rotation angles about x, y, and z to apply to the source pointcloud.
+Rotation order is z, y, x.
-- **Init.
-Scale** : Initial isotropic scale factor to apply to the source pointcloud before iterative registration.
+- **Scaling** : Isotropic scale factor to apply to the source pointcloud.
 - **Register** : Run the selected registration method using the given parameters.
 The registered source pointcloud will be shown when done.
 - **Reset** : Remove the registered source pointcloud.
 - **Abort** : Abort the workflow.